 Community groups can apply for assistance with hire costs by completing the City Hall and King George Square online application.
 Ensure you have received a quote from Epicure before completing this form.

 Find out about lighting up City Hall and King George Square.

 Vehicle access for works

 Council requires a permit for vehicle access for works in King George Square.
 Vehicles with a combined gross vehicle maximum (CGVM) of less than four tonnes are permitted access from:

 You can apply using the City Hall and King George Square online application.

-You will need to apply for approval for assemblies in King George Square.
+You need to apply for approval to hold assemblies in King George Square.
 Council must receive the application at least five working days before the proposed event.
 Download the Notice of intention to hold an assembly/procession using Council facilities (PDF - 66kb).

 Submit this form by: